BCDA-APS/urRobot/docs/index.md

 to various servers hosted by the robot's controller.
 The `ur_rtde` library breaks up functionality into four specific clients, or *interfaces*.
-For maximum flexibility, each interface in the `ur_rtde` library can be loaded separately and each accepts multiple connections, except the RTDE Control interface which only support a single connection.
+For maximum flexibility, each interface in the `ur_rtde` library can be loaded separately and each accepts multiple connections, except the RTDE Control interface which only supports a single connection.

 For more details on how to add the EPICS UR Robot support to an IOC, see [Quickstart]({{ site.baseurl }}/quickstart.html).